Skip to main content

 ]

-# Pass our training events into Tecton to generate point-in-time correct training data
+# Generate point-in-time correct training data

 training_data = fraud_detection_feature_service_streaming.get_features_for_events(training_events).to_pandas().fillna(0)